dypsilon/perfception/README.md

 http://localhost:3001/api/report/<report-id>/lighthouse-html
 ```

-Where the report ID is the ID of the reporty you want to view.
+Replace `<report-id>` with an ID of the report you want to view.
 For example:

 ```
 http://localhost:3001/api/report/1589551009-92b95d6cf956991e/lighthouse-html